mortalisk/gjCraft/gjcraft.rst

 .. note::
   To round off.
   A new interpretation of software craftsmanship
-  Since I'm not 100% sure what software_craftsmanship is, pobably undefined behaviour, but in the context of a game jam, that is often fun.
+  I'm not 100% sure what software_craftsmanship is, pobably undefined behaviour, but in the context of a game jam, that is often fun.

 :data-x: r1600
 :data-y: r0